top of page

 Published: 29 June 2020

-As part of my work as an AI Project Lead at the World Economic Forum, I led a global and multistakeholder community that has co-designed a set of the innovative regulatory framework to enable the trustworthy deployment of AI for government operations.
+I co-led a global and multistakeholder community that has co-designed a set of the innovative regulatory framework to enable the trustworthy deployment of AI for government operations.
 These frameworks are currently being piloted in New Zealand to assess their relevance and review them based on the observed results.

 A Framework for Developing a National Artificial Intelligence Strategy